MechMania-27/Python-Starterpack/README.md

 Good luck!

 ### Testing your bot
-See the Engine release here: https://github.com/MechMania-27/Engine/releases/tag/v1.0-mm27-release for instructions on how to compile and run the engine with your bot
+See the Engine JAR release here: https://github.com/MechMania-27/Wiki/releases/ for instructions on how to compile and run the engine with your bot

 ### Note about ML (Machine Learning)
 Due to the format of the infrastructure surrounding running the bot, it is difficult/impossible to store information between games.
 However, you are allowed to store information between turns of a game (since all variables available to you in bot.py are available to you throughout the entire game).